Fox News Christmas tree in New York City set ablaze, man arrested

 Firefighters extinguished the fire.
 No one was injured in the incident.

-The red, white and blue-themed tree was decorated with 10,000 glass ornaments and 100,000 lights.
+The red, white and blue-themed tree was decorated with 10,000 glass ornaments and 100,000 lights and was lit in a ceremony on Sunday.
 It took workers 21 hours to assemble, the network said.

+"We will not let this deliberate and brazen act of cowardice deter us," FOX News Media CEO Suzanne Scott said in a statement.
+"We are in the process of rebuilding and installing a new tree as a message that there can be peace, light and joy even during a dark moment like this."

 ((brendan.obrien@thomsonreuters.com;))